big-data-and-economics/big-data-class-materials/README.md

 **Grading**

-Your problem sets are graded on four dimensions:
+Your problem sets are graded on four criteria:

 1. Submission via GitHub (10%): Did you use GitHub to stage, commit, and push your code?
 Did you submit the assignment on time?
 Did you submit the assignment in the correct format?
 2. Quality of code (30%): Is it well-commented?
 Is it easy to follow?
 Can I run it?